 In terms of the therapies used, these vary widely based on the approach the center looks to take with patients.
-However, every program will likely use a combination of behavioral and pharmaceutical therapy in their alcoholic rehab in order to give the patient the best possible basis of recovery.
+However, every program will likely use a combination of behavioral and pharmaceutical alcohol addiction therapy in their alcoholic rehab to give the patient the best possible basis of recovery.
 Some therapies which might be seen include yoga, hiking, group sessions, cognitive behavioral therapy, and family therapy.
-The other important part of treatment is medically-assisted alcohol detoxification, which requires doctor’s supervision.
+The other important part of treatment is medically-assisted alcohol detoxification, which requires a doctor’s supervision.
 For this reason, alcohol detox at home is not recommended.

 Managing the Cost of Alcohol Rehabilitation

 Rehab for alcoholics can vary significantly in cost.
 There are programs which are as cheap as $5,000 and those which run over $100,000 covering the full residential program.
 It is important that users do not allow the cost of treatment to prevent them from receiving rehab alcoholics treatment.

 There are various options which make treatment affordable on any budget, including:

 - Medicare and Medicaid funding of treatment

 - Scholarships through the center or other organizations